Top Attractions in Stavanger

 Preikestolen Also Known as Pulpit Rock

-Undoubtedly, one of the most popular attractions in Stavanger area that worth traveling to from this city is Preikestolen, which is located 1960 feet above the sea level.
+Undoubtedly, one of the most popular attractions in Stavanger area that is worth traveling to from this city is Preikestolen, which is located 1960 feet above sea level.
 This area can be reached by boat or by road.
 For those who are interested in adventure, this area can be a special attraction.
 Of course, people who are afraid of high places should avoid traveling to this area.

 Stavanger Cathedral in The City Center

 The Stavanger Cathedral, built in the 12th century by Bishop Reinald from Winchester, is located in the city center and is one of its beautiful attractions.
 However, the entire church was rebuilt in the 19th century.
 Notable interior features include a fully engraved Baroque pulpit (1658), a Gothic stone carving, and painted windows depicting the tales of the New Testament period.

 kongsgård in The Breiavatn Area

 Kongsgård, near the former Bishop’s Palace, is one of the attractions in Stavanger that worth visiting.
 Located on the north coast of Breiavatn (a small lake in the city’s center), Kongsgård Skole is an attractive school for teaching grammar built in the palace.
 Nearby, you can find the Bispekapellet church, which dates back to the early 1300s and is well preserved.

 Torget Market Square in this city is one of the most lively places where you can spend time shopping and get acquainted with the local culture.
 The market has many small stalls selling local goods, and this has made visiting it a good experience for travelers and tourists.